ThuraTunScibotics/CNC-Cake-Decorating-Machine/README.md

 ## Aim and Objectives
 * To decorate the plain cake
-* To innovate the machine that can be used in real world bussiness
+* To innovate the machine that can be used in real world business
 * To improve the scope of CNC based products

 ## Operation Process/Control Procedure